-The Company also forms part of Lloyds Banking Group's Insurance and Wealth Division.
-The development, performance and position of the Insurance and Wealth Division are presented within Lloyds Banking Group's Annual Report, which does not form part of this report.
+The Company also forms part of Lloyds Banking Group Insurance, Pensions and Investments Division.
+The development, performance and position of the IP&I are presented within Lloyds Banking Group's Annual Report, which does not form part of this report.

 The Directors consider that the above are the key performance indicators which are appropriate to the principal activity of the Company.
 These, together with other metrics which cover customer, operational measures and capital, are included in the balanced scorecard which is used to measure all aspects of the performance of the business.
-In addition, the Directors are of the opinion that the information presented in the financial statements as a whole, provide the management information necessary for the Directors to understand the development, performance and position of the business of the Company.
+In addition, the Directors are of the opinion that the information presented in the financial statements as a whole, provides the management information necessary for the Directors to understand the development, performance and position of the business of the Company.